tytydraco/yessleep/out/Something_followed_me_home_Im_not_sure_if_I_should_trust_it.md

 This is what it happened:

 I lived on the fourth (and top) floor of that building.
 Among all the ones in the complex, that was the cheapest block.
-I believe the owners didn't think four floors were worthy enough to for an elevator and decided to spare their pockets, so if you wanted to go up, you'd have to face the stairs.
+I believe the owners didn't think four floors were worthy enough for an elevator and decided to spare their pockets, so if you wanted to go up, you'd have to face the stairs.

 From the first floor to mine, there were sixty-four steps.
 During the first few months, it was hard to get used to, especially when I had to, all by myself, haul up new furniture and appliances.